Quill-ToDo/Quill-Todo/README.md

     ```Bash
     cd tasks-fe
+    npm install
     npm start
     ```

+##### FE Notes

- > Note: If you install more dependencies during development, please run `pip3 freeze > requirements.txt` to keep this file updated
+- If you install more npm packages during development, make sure to add the `--save` flag to the install command to automatically update `package.json`

 ## Commits, Branches, and Pull Requests

 ### To work on a feature

+1. Assign yourself to the appropriate issue

-1. Pull
+2. Pull

     ```Bash
     git pull
     ```

-2. Create a branch for the feature if there is not one already
+3. Create a branch for the feature if there is not one already

     ```Bash
     git branch  [feature branch name]
     git checkout [feature branch name]
     ```

-3. Make a working branch for your code based off of the feature branch
+4. Make a working branch for your code based off of the feature branch

     ```Bash
     git branch  [working branch name]
     git checkout [working branch name]
     ```

-4. Code on the working branch
+5. Code on the working branch

-5. Commit your changes
+6. Commit your changes

     ```Bash
     git add -A
     git commit -m "[your commit message. include a # issue number to link it]"
     ```

-6. Merge your working with the feature branch
+7. Merge your working with the feature branch

     ```Bash
     git checkout [feature branch name]